What are Driver Vehicle Inspection Reports (DVIR)?

 Step 3 – Sign The Report

-When the Vehicle inspection reports completed, it should be signed by the vehicle driver and forwarded to the fleet manager.
+When the Vehicle inspection reports are completed, they should be signed by the vehicle driver and forwarded to the fleet manager.

 Step 4 – Certify Repairs